plexil-bh/plexil_docs/Interfacing/StandardLibraries.rst

     <Listener ListenerType="LuvListener" Blocking="true" HostName="test_console" Port="13579" />

-Note that as of PLEXIL 4, parameters supplied at the `PLEXIL Executive <PLEXIL_Executive>`__ command line will override the ``LuvListener`` parameters in an interface configuration file.
+Note that as of |PLEXIL| 4, parameters supplied at the :ref:`PLEXIL Executive <PLEXILExecutive>` command line will override the
+``LuvListener`` parameters in an interface configuration file.

 .. _plandebuglistener_1: